570 CE Birth of Muhammad

 c.
 750- 1492 CE Muslim Rule in Spain

-In 756, Cordoba became the capital of Muslim Spain; by the 10th century, Cordoba would be Europe’s largest city.
+In 756, Cordoba became the capital of Muslim Spain; by the 10th century, Cordoba was Europe’s largest city.
 Other Spanish cities, such as Toledo and Seville, flourished under Muslim rule during the 10th-13th centuries.
 Many scholars believe that Muslim civilization in Europe acted as a crucial catalyst for the European Renaissance: a significant body of scientific and philosophical works from Greek and Persian antiquity had been translated into Arabic and integrated into Islamic thought since the 9th century; in 12th century Spain, these ancient sources were “rediscovered” by Christian scholars.

 878 CE Twelfth Shi’i Imam Disappears